pradeep2161999/evaluation-5/readme.md

   - Function Scope
 - Event callback function follows the function scope,
 - Loops can also have their block scope.
-  Variable can be defined using var,let or cont keywords
+  Variable can be defined using var,let or const keywords

 ## variables are casesensitive